Application requirements for a Tourist visa

 You are required to provide a copy of all original documents

-We will make a decision on your application as soon as possible however, please allow 10 working days for your application to be processed.
+We will make a decision on your application as soon as possible however, please note we process visa applications in the order we receive them.

 It is strongly recommended not to purchase travel tickets prior to a decision being made on your visa application.
 Doing so may lead to unnecessary additional costs in circumstances where a visa is not granted.

 Before you complete your visa application please thoroughly read the information contained in General Information for all applications.